 - (E) To encourage active recreational opportunities for residents, the square footage of an improved open space area may be counted twice toward the total amount of required open space, provided each such area meets the standards set forth in this subsection.
 Example: a 750-square-foot improved open space area may count as 1,500 square feet toward the open space requirement. - (i) Be a minimum 750 square feet in size with a minimum dimension of 25 feet for all sides; and - (ii) Include at least one of the following types of features: - a.
 Covered pavilion. - b.
 Ornamental or food garden. - c.
-Developed and equipped children's play area, with a minimum 30-inch tall fence to separate the children's play area from any parking lot, drive aisle, or street. - d.
+Developed and equipped children's play area, with a minimum 30inch tall fence to separate the children's play area from any parking lot, drive aisle, or street. - d.
 Sports area or court (e.g., tennis, handball, volleyball, basketball, soccer). - e.
 Swimming pool or wading pool.

-Finding: The applicant has requested an adjustment to the overall common space requirement and will not be providing improved open space.
-Since the applicant is requesting an adjustment, the applicant does not need to utilize this standard.
+Finding: The applicant is meeting the overall common space requirement and will not be providing improved open space.
+Since the applicant is meeting the overall common open space standard, the applicant does not need to utilize this standard.